-Claim: The child actor who sang "They're gonna taste great" in a Frosties commercial committed suicide (or was murdered by bullies, or died of cancer).
+Claim: The child actor who sang "They're gonna taste great" in a Kellogg's Frosties commercial committed suicide, was murdered by bullies, or died of cancer.

 When we contacted Kellogg's UK offices about this rumor, they provided us with the following statement:

-Another "dead child performer" story of much more recent vintage concerns the kid in the "Lean Wit It, Rock Wit It" video who was said to have snapped his neck executing a dance move.
+Another "dead child performer" story of more recent vintage concerned the kid in the "Lean Wit It, Rock Wit It" video who was said to have snapped his neck executing a dance move.

 Possibly the conclusion of the Frosties ad where the boy leaves Tony the Tiger and the trailing crowd behind as he rises up into the sky (where Tony reappears beside him to issue a final "They're gonna taste great!") worked to fuel all forms of the rumor, in that rising into the sky is a visual metaphor for going to Heaven.